Nea Alikarnassos

-Nea Alikarnassos (Νέα Αλικαρνασσός, meaning New Halicarnassus) is a town and a former municipality in the Heraklion regional unit, Crete, Greece.
-Since the 2011 local government reform it is part of the municipality Heraklion, of which it is a municipal unit.
-The municipal unit has an area of 16.1 km^{2}.
-Population 14,624 (2021).
+Nea Alikarnassos (Νέα Αλικαρνασσός, meaning New Halicarnassus) is a town and a former municipality in the Heraklion regional unit of Crete, Greece.
+It is located within the urban area of Heraklion and since the 2011 local government reform it is part of the municipality of Heraklion, of which it is a municipal unit.
+The municipal unit has an area of 16.1 km^{2} and a population of 14,624 (2021).
 It is located on the north coast of the island and is served by the Nikos Kazantzakis International Airport.
-In the settlement of Prassas, the Minoan ruins of two houses were found.
+In the settlement of Prassas, the ruins of two Minoan houses have been discovered.

 Nea Alikarnassos was founded in 1925 as a public housing development to accommodate the refugees, who were displaced following the Greco-Turkish War and subsequent population exchange, most being Greeks from today's Bodrum (Alikarnassos in Greek from the ancient Greek town Halicarnassus).

 Heraklion's Hellenic Police headquarters are located within the area.
 Alongside sits a camp which houses (estimatedly) 500 Romani residents living under poverty conditions, having limited water supply and sewage management.